top of page

 Advantages: Flat surface for soldering, non-toxic and environmentally friendly, RoHS compliant.
 Cheaper than other surface treatments.
 Easy process suitable for SMT and lead-free soldering.

-Disadvantages: Limited reflow time, poor high temperature resistance.
-Not suitable for wire bonding, crimping.
+Disadvantages: Limited reflow time, poor high-temperature resistance.
+Not suitable for wire bonding, or crimping.
 Short soldering window, slightly poor reliability over the long term.
 Not suitable for multiple-soldering processes.

 flex PCB surface finish Electrolytic Nickel/Gold( Soft Au/Hard Au)